qleet/user-docs/docs/guides/getting-started.md

 Note: if you have the `~/.aws/config` and `~/.aws/credentials` files on your filesystem, you're likely already set up.

+Also, ensure you have the required permissions to create the necessary resources in AWS.
+If your user has the built-in `AdministratorAccess` policy attached, you can continue.
+Otherwise, check out our [AWS Permissions guide](/guides/aws-iam) to make sure you can create the resources required to run a Threeport control plane.

 You also will need your AWS account ID.
 It can be found in the AWS console.
 Log in to AWS and look a the top-right of the console.
 It will say something like `username @ 1111-2222-3333`.
 The 12 digit number (without dashes) is your account ID.